Pedzisai Ruhanya Biography, Education, Career -Pindula

 ==References==

-Pedzisai Ruhanya is a Zimbabwean journalist and political commentator.
+Pedzisai Ruhanya is a Zimbabwean academic, journalist, and political commentator.
 He has written articles for Al Jazeera.
 Ruhanya is the director of the Zimbabwe Democracy Institute (ZDI).

 Education

 He studied journalism, political science, sociology and Human Rights Law at the Universities of Zimbabwe, Essex (UK) and Westminster (UK).
-He is a former Hubert Humphrey Fellow on International Human Rights Law with the Universities of Minnesota and New York (USA).[1]
+He is a former Hubert Humphrey Fellow on International Human Rights Law with the Universities of Minnesota and New York (USA). postdoctoral Research Fellow with the University of Johannesburg's Faculty of Humanities.[1]
 During his fellowship year at the University of Minnesota, Ruhanya focused on international human rights law and the law of armed conflict.[2]

 Career